Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

   </span>
 </p>

-These two changes do not deteriorate denoisnig performance, which implies the minimizers of the two terms in the dual loss do not fight but reinfornce one another.
+These two changes do not deteriorate denoisnig performance.
+This implies the minimizers of the two terms in the dual loss do not fight but reinfornce one another.
 A model trained using these two tricks returns $$\log p(x)$$ in only one forward pass: **1000 times** faster than cumbersome computation using a score model.

 A good energy model assigns low energy to in-distribution images.
 We test this on a model trained on ImageNet and show that $$-\log p(x)$$ are within the state-of-the-art range.